Accessibility Resource Center

 How Does ARC Evaluate the Reasonableness of Attendance Flexibility in a Class

 The accommodation for attendance flexibility should always be considered on an individual class basis, allowing an intentional and critical analysis of how attendance is essential to the class learning objectives and pedagogical components.
 While an attendance policy may already be incorporated into the grading scheme and syllabus, and its value is inherent to student success and learning, this accommodation is intended to modify any stated attendance policies allowing some flexibility beyond that limit to account for the student’s disability-related need.
-Analysis of reasonable accommodations is within the purview of Accessibility Resource Center (ARC).
+Analysis of reasonable accommodations is within the purview of ARC.

 When approved, the accommodation should be provided unless the accommodation significantly compromises the integrity of the course as offered.
 If instructors believe additional absences beyond the stated policy would fundamentally alter the nature or essential elements of their class, instructors should consult with an Accessibility Advisor to determine reasonability of the request within the specific context of their class.